 Moreover, the Commission's website also provides monthly updates on solar energy system certifications and SREC pricing.
-XXXV Additional program information will also be made available as deemed appropriate.
+Additional program information will also be made available as deemed appropriate.
 The Commission will continue to post monthly the total amount of solar energy from such systems for which interconnection requests have been submitted in the prior months.

-In an effort to help the District meet its climate change commitments and renewable energy goals, Order No. 19897 (released April 12, 2019) established a pilot program to procure renewable energy through long-term PPAs for electricity generated by solar or wind energy facilities located within the PJM Interconnection region with a target quantity of 5% of the SOS load.
-In Order No. 20327 (released April 9, 2020), the Commission, adopted a 95/5 Model of cost recovery for the pilot program.
-Under this model, the long-term renewable energy PPA provides the renewable energy to satisfy 5% of the SOS load including the environmental attributes associated with that renewable energy.
-Pepco, as the SOS Administrator, will have to procure the remaining components for that 5% load - capacity, losses, congestion, credit and risk, the cost of meeting the District's RPS, and ancillary services.
-In addition, provisions will need to be made to accommodate the intermittent nature of the renewable energy provided by the PPA since the energy from the PPA will not strictly follow SOS load demand.
+In an effort to help the District meet its climate change commitments and renewable energy goals, Order No. 19897 (released April 12, 2019), established a pilot program to procure renewable energy through long-term PPAs for electricity generated by solar or wind energy facilities located within the PJM Interconnection region with a target quantity of 5% of the SOS load.
+The Commission published a NOFR in the D.C.
+Register on April 2, 2021, to accommodate the integration of long-term renewable energy PPAs into the District's SOS procurement portfolio consistent with Order Nos.
+19897 and 20327.